 “He’s a character off Duck Dynasty,” came the immediate reply.

-“Jeremy?
+“Colin?
 Do you know what Duck Dynasty is?”
 I asked.
 We don’t have cable and some days I joke that I feel like I live under a rock.
 He walked into the living room and shrugged.

 I turned back to the computer and started searching.
 It didn’t take long.
 Within minutes I discovered it was a TV show claiming to follow the lives of a family making and selling duck whistles.
 The guy did an interview and spouted off against homosexuality and for racial segregation.
-I read one of the quotes to Jeremy.
+I read one of the quotes to Colin.

 “The station suspended him?” he asked.
 I nodded.
 “Good,” he continued.
 “They should have expelled him.”

 A coworker of mine posted a link to a video of a sermon Phil gave back in 2010.
 This one was even worse than the GQ interview.
 In the sermon he says…

 …that men who have sex with men, and women who have sex with women, will receive the “due penalty for their perversions.”
 He goes on to say that they are full of “murder, envy, strife, hatred.
 They are insolent, arrogant, god-haters.
 They are heartless.
 They are faithless.
 They are senseless.
 They are ruthless.
 They invent ways of doing evil.”

 Smiling wryly I turned to Colin.
 “So what evil have you invented lately?”
 I asked.

 “Mom, I’m not gay,” he replied immediately.
 “I’m straight.”

 “Umm…” I said not so intelligently.
 “Really?”